dragonfly.model module

 property buildings

-Get a tuple of all Building objects in the model.
+Get or set a tuple of all Building objects in the model.

 property context_shades

-Get a tuple of all ContextShade objects in the model.
+Get or set a tuple of all ContextShade objects in the model.

 property display_name